jpritikin/coach/content/docs/me/meditation/senses.md

 ## Example

-For the visual mode, close your eyes but continue to observe what you see.
-You should see a sparkling yellow/orange field of uncertain depth and lacking any structure.
-Open your eyes slightly so that you can maintain awareness of the neutral field superimposed over your regular visual input.
-Change your identification: Instead of regarding your visual input as real, the undifferentiated field is real and your regular visual input happens to exist within the field.
+For the visual sense, close your eyes or wear a blindfold.[^effortless]

+For the auditory sense, wear ear protection used by operators of loud machinery.

-I am most comfortable with the visual sense, but the same method likely works similarly with other senses.
-Experiment with a sensory deprivation tank?
+Experiment with a sensory deprivation tank.

 ## Commentary